 Students interested in requesting reasonable accommodations for a disability should complete the Disability Self-Identification Form.
 For more information, visit

 College living expenses vary from student to student.
-These figures are published to give you a rough idea of what an average student attending our Paris campus should expect to spend in a semester.
+These figures are published to give you a rough idea of what an average student attending our Paris campus can expect to spend in a semester.

 All new students must provide emergency contact information.
 To update your emergency contact information, log in to MyNewSchool and visit the Me tab, where you will find a link to "Update Emergency Contact Information" in the Personal Information channel.
 The university may use the contact information you provide in case of an emergency.
 If this information changes, please return to MyNewSchool to update it.